Felipe Klüver

-Felipe Klüver Ferreira (born 7 June 2000) is an Uruguayan rower.
+Felipe Klüver Ferreira (born 7 June 2000) is a Uruguayan rower.

 Klüver started rowing at age 15 at Club de Remeros Mercedes.
 He is a graduate of the Mercedes Technical School.
 He won Uruguay its first world championship medal, a bronze in single lightweight.
 Together with Bruno Cetraro, he took part in the 2020 Summer Olympics, where they were finalists.
 He won in the under-23 lightweight class at the 2021 World Indoor Rowing Championship.
-In Cali, Colombia, at the 2021 Junior Pan American Games, he obtained gold medals in three competitions (M2x, M4x, M4–).
-He was the standard bearer for Uruguay in that event and in at the 2022 South American Games in Asunción, Paraguay.
+In Cali, Colombia, at the 2021 Junior Pan American Games, he won gold medals in three competitions (M2x, M4x, M4–).
+He was the standard bearer for Uruguay in that event and at the 2022 South American Games in Asunción, Paraguay.
 He was under-23 single lightweight world champion in Varese, Italy, 2022.